 Can Color Tattoos Fade?

-Color tattoos certainly will fade if you don’t take good care of them from the outset.
+While all tattoo fade, color tattoos certainly will fade quicker if you don’t take good care of them from the outset.
 Light colors will generally fade quicker than darker colors, with white ink being the one that will usually fade the quickest out of all the colors.

 However, colored inks have improved considerably in recent years, and these enhancements help to prevent tattoos from fading as much as they would have a decade ago.